 25 percent of children from low income families have not seen a dentist before entering kindergarten.

-TeamSmile is a 501C nonprofit organization, all donations are tax deductible.
-Make a child smile brighter, click on “Donate Now”!
+TeamSmile is a 501C3 nonprofit organization, all donations are tax deductible.
+Make a child smile brighter, click on “Donate” button on the upper left corner!